 - If physically attacked, attract attention by yelling loudly or using a whistle. - If using self-defense tactics or equipment such as pepper spray, run away as soon as the attacker is disabled This suggestion would be for an off-campus application as pepper spray is not permitted on campus by Oregon Tech policy (OIT-50-010).
-This policy further defines weapons by Oregon Revised Statue (ORS) 166.360 which includes mace, tear gas and pepper mace or any similar deleterious agent. - Decide what to do in various situations before they occur.
-Try role-playing with a friend.
+This policy further defines weapons by Oregon Revised Statue (ORS) 166.360 which includes mace, tear gas and pepper mace or any similar deleterious agent.
+See also ORS 166.370 and ORS 166.377.

-- If confronted by someone who only wants property, give it to them.
+- Decide what to do in various situations before they occur.
+Try role-playing with a friend. - If confronted by someone who only wants property, give it to them.
 Your valuables are not worth your life. - Try to get an accurate description of the assailant.
 If a vehicle is involved, get the license number and call Campus Safety @ 541.885.0911.